-Course Name/Description Prerequisite Units German I is an introduction to the language and culture of Germany and other German-speaking countries and will enable the student to attain a beginner's level of proficiency in listening, speaking, reading, and writing, with an emphasis on oral proficiency.
-None 1.0 Latin I is an introduction to the language and civilization of the Romans.
-The course is designed to develop a knowledge base composed of vocabulary, grammar, translation, derivatives, mottoes, abbreviations, quotations, life in ancient Rome and mythology.
-None 1.0 Note: Students who complete Spanish I in 8 th Grade and v second or second & third level courses.
-See your current v Spanish I is an introduction to the language and culture of Spain and other Spanish-speaking countries.
-The course will enable students to attain a beginner's level of proficiency in listening, speaking, reading, and writing, with an emphasis on oral proficiency.
-None 1.0 Spanish II is designed to further develop listening, speaking, reading and writing with an emphasis on oral proficiency.
-The student will acquire a basic command of key vocabulary and grammatical structures necessary for limited personal communication as well as an appreciation of diversity in the Spanish-speaking world.
-Spanish I 1.0 Honors Spanish II is designed for the student who has demonstrated superior facility in foreign language and offers a variety of opportunities for enrichment and oral work.
-Students must take a placement test and be recommended by the Kell World Languages dept. to remain in this course.
-Students who request this course but do not score well on the placement test will be moved to on-level Spanish II.
-Teacher Recommendation 1.0 (earns 0.5 quality point)
+Nona Languages Course Name/Description Prerequisite Units German I is an introduction to the language and culture of Germany and other German- None 1.0 speaking countries and will enable the student to attain a beginner's level of proficiency in listening, speaking, reading, and writing, with an emphasis None 1.0 on oral proficiency.
+Latin I is an introduction to the language and civilization of the Romans.
+The course is designed to develop a knowledge base composed of vocabulary, grammar, None 1.0 translation, derivatives, mottoes, abbreviations, quotations, life in ancient Rome and mythology.
+Spanish I is an introduction to the language and culture of Spain and other Spanish- speaking countries.
+The course will enable students to attain a beginner's level None 1.0 of proficiency in listening, speaking, reading, and writing, with an emphasis on oral proficiency.
+Spanish II is designed to further develop listening, speaking, reading and writing with an 1.0 emphasis on oral proficiency.
+The student will acquire a basic command of Spanish I 1.0 key vocabulary and grammatical structures necessary for limited personal communication and an appreciation of the Spanish-speaking world.
+Honors Spanish II is designed for the student who has demonstrated superior facility in foreign Spanish I 1.0 language and offers a variety of opportunities for enrichment and oral work.
+AND (earns 0.5 Students must take a placement test and be recommended by the Kell World Teacher GPA quality Languages dept. to remain in this course.
+Students who request this course but Recommendation point) do not score well on the placement test will be moved to on-level Spanish II.